oxelson/tds/docs/src/public/userguide/pages/tds_tutorial/client_catalogs/Metadata.md

 ---
 title: Client Catalog Metadata
-last_updated: 2018-04-02
+last_updated: 2020-05-06
 sidebar: tdsTutorial_sidebar
 toc: false
 permalink: client_catalog_metadata.html
 ---

+Supplementary metadata can be added to each dataset in a client catalog to provide more useful, descriptive information.

-## Describing datasets
+## Describing Datasets

-{%include note.html content="
-Reference documentation - A complete listing of available properties can be found in the catalog specification.
-" %}

-So far, we've used the `name`, `serviceName`, and `urlPath` attributes to tell THREDDS how to treat our datasets.
+So far, we've used the `name`, `serviceName`, `urlPath`, and `ID` attributes of the `dataset` element to tell THREDDS how to treat our datasets.
-However, there are a lot of optional properties, or _metadata_, that can be added to help _other_ applications and digital libraries know how to &ldquo;do the right thing&rdquo; with our data.
+However, there are a lot of optional properties, or _metadata_, that can be added to help _other_ applications and digital libraries know how to "do the right thing" with our data.

 Here is a sample of them:

-* The `collectionType` attribute is used on collection datasets to describe the relationship of their nested datasets.
+* The `collectionType` attribute  of the `dataset` element is used on _collection_ datasets to describe the relationship of their nested _direct_ datasets.
-* The `dataType` is a simple classification that helps clients to know how to display the data (e.g. `Image`, `Grid`, `Point` data, etc).
+* The `dataType` element is a child-element  of the `dataset` element and is a simple classification that helps clients to know how to display the data (e.g. `Image`, `Grid`, `Point` data, etc).
-* The `dataFormatType` describes what format the data is stored in (e.g. `NetCDF`, `GRIB-2`, `NcML`, etc).
+* The `dataFormatType` element (also a child-element of the `dataset` element) describes what format the data is stored in (e.g. `NetCDF`, `GRIB-2`, `NcML`, etc).
   This information is used by data access protocols like OPeNDAP and HTTP.
-* The combination of the naming `authority` and the `ID` attributes should form a globally-unique identifier for a dataset.
+* The combination of the naming `authority` and the `ID` attributes of the `dataset` element should form a globally-unique identifier for a dataset.
   In the TDS, it is especially important to add the `ID` attribute to your datasets.

 ~~~xml